Skip to main content

 • Auto: Select this recording mode if you want to automatically sample an external or internal synthesizer.
 After selecting this mode, further options are available for setting the notes' stride (interval), key range, and velocity.
 You can also let Maschine Software batch process the samples to automatically find the best loop points, trim silence from the start and endpoints, and normalize the sound level.
 Refer to Auto Sampler.

-• Click the SOURCE selector on the left to select the type of source you want to record:
+• Click the SOURCE selector in the INPUT section to select the type of source you want to record:

 • To record external audio signals connected to your audio interface, select Ext.
 Ster. (for stereo signals) or Ext.
 Mono (for mono signals).